-- With written consent of the affected landowner. - Upon findings that natural or man-made hazards on or in the immediate vicinity of the property, if not corrected, would pose a serious threat to the public health, safety, and welfare if the project were to proceed as contemplated in the site specific development plan or the phased development plan. - To the extent that the affected landowner receives compensation (appraised at fair market value) for all costs, expenses, and losses incurred. - Upon findings that the landowner or his representative intentionally supplied inaccurate information or made material misrepresentations, which made a difference in the approval by the County of the site specific development plan or the phased development plan; or - Upon the enactment of a State or Federal law or regulation which precludes development as contemplated in the site specific development plan or the phased development plan.
+- With written consent of the affected landowner. - Upon findings, by ordinance after notice and an evidentiary hearing, that natural or man-made hazards on or in the immediate vicinity of the property, if not corrected, would pose a serious threat to the public health, safety, and welfare if the project were to proceed as contemplated in the site specific development plan or the phased development plan. - To the extent that the affected landowner receives compensation (appraised at fair market value) for all costs, expenses, and losses incurred. - Upon findings, by ordinance after notice and an evidentiary hearing, that the landowner or his representative intentionally supplied inaccurate information or made material misrepresentations, which made a difference in the approval by the County of the site specific development plan or the phased development plan; or - Upon the enactment of a State or Federal law or regulation which precludes development as contemplated in the site specific development plan or the phased development plan.